Find your care

 To make a Telemedicine appointment with a UCLA neurosurgeon, please call 310-825-5111.

-Unfortunately, due to the limitations with state medical licensing, we cannot offer a consultation directly to an out-of-state patient, *except for patients in Nevada as Dr. Fallah is licensed.
+Unfortunately, due to the limitations with state medical licensing, we cannot offer a consultation directly to an out-of-state patient.
 The Remote Second Opinion Program is a service offered to patients with an established diagnosis seeking to obtain an expert second opinion for out-of-state patients.
 The key is the designation and communication with a referring physician located in the patient’s state.
 A written referral from patient’s treating physician is required.
 The fee for a remote second opinion (teleconsult, videoconsult or written) is $850.
 (Due to state regulations and restrictions, the program is not available to residents of North Dakota.)

 These programs are NOT designed to handle medical emergencies.
 If this is a medical emergency, please immediately call your local emergency service number to get prompt medical attention, or go to your nearest hospital, emergency room, or urgent care center.